 Lake Erie Dynamic Beach Hazard means that portion of the Lake Erie shoreline where accumulated unconsolidated sediment continuously moves as a result of naturally occurring processes associated with wind and water and changes in the rate of sediment supply.
-The extent of the dynamic beach hazard is defined as the extent of the flooding hazard plus an allowance as identified in the Lake Erie Shoreline Management Plan.
+The extent of the dynamic beach hazard is defined as the extent of the flooding hazard plus an allowance as identified in the Haldimand County Lake Erie Hazard Mapping and Risk Assessment Technical Report (2020) and Shoreline Management Plan (1994), which lays out a technical basis and recommends a management plan for the lakeshore.
+Site specific/updated technical information may also apply.

 Lake Erie Erosion Hazard means the loss of land, due to human or natural processes, that poses a threat to life and property.
-The erosion hazard limit is determined using considerations that include the 100 year erosion rate (the average annual rate of recession extended over a one hundred year time span), an allowance for slope stability, plus a 15 metre allowance.
+The erosion hazard limit is determined using considerations that include the 100-year erosion rate (the average annual rate of recession extended over a one-hundred-year time span), an allowance for slope stability, plus a 15 metre allowance.

-Lake Erie Flooding Hazard means the inundation, under the 100 year flood including wave uprush and other water-related hazards.
+Lake Erie Flooding Hazard means the inundation, under the 100-year flood including wave uprush and other water-related hazards.